faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     from openai import AsyncAzureOpenAI
     ```

-6. Open up the application code for your language and Replace the comment ***Configure the Azure OpenAI client*** add the necessary code for configuring the client.
+6. Open the application code for your language and replace the comment ***Configure the Azure OpenAI client*** add the necessary code for configuring the client.

     **C#**: Program.cs